TheRedSock/Knights-Tour/README.md

 # Knight's Tour
-Knight's Tour solution in Java using Warnsdorf rule.
+Knight's Tour solution in Java using Warnsdorf's rule.